Milfred08/Challenge-Regex-Tutorial/gist-template.md

 ### Greedy and Lazy Match

-Is a way to tell the regex expression how many characters you want to match.
+It is a way to tell the regex expression how many characters you want to match.
 In our case we do not have a lazy method since we actually want the whole string.

 ```/^([a-z0-9_\.-]+)``` --> We will match one character token or group.